Leekes: History

 James Henry Leeke established Leekes as a blacksmith in Tonypandy in the Rhondda Valley, Wales in 1897.
 He operated a smithy for sharpening tools at the rear of the family home, a small terraced house in Clydach Vale, and then opened a small ironmongery business in the front room.

-The Leekes business survived the following two decades intact and James' son Llewellyn took over the business from his father in 1933 at the age of 22.
+James' son Llewellyn took over the business from his father in 1933 at the age of 22.
 In 1948, Llewellyn bought a larger shop in Dunraven Street, Tonypandy; at this time the ironmonger and builders merchant was operated almost entirely by the family.

 In the late 1960s, Llewellyn’s son Gerald joined the business full-time, extended the range at Dunraven Street and added kitchen and bathrooms displays, taking over the shop next door for an additional showroom.
 In 1965, the company turnover had reached £38,000 and the former goods station in Trealaw, Rhondda was acquired for expansion, combining the retail premises and builders yard with some car parking.

 Leekes bought another Rhondda site in Talbot Green near Llantrisant and opened a store in 1977, described as a "DIY superstore".

 In 2007, the eldest son of Llewellyn, David Leeke, wrote an account of the development of the Welsh business from the boom in the coal industry, through the Depression and two World Wars to the 21st century.

 In 2009, Leekes bought out Midlands-based Cole's Home Furnishing, adding three stores in England: at Bilston near Wolverhampton, Bedworth near Coventry, and Fenton in Stoke-on-Trent.
 The Coventry store was sold in 2018.
+Only Bilston remains part of the Leekes group of stores.

-Leekes bought Park Furnishers (Bristol) Limited in 2016, a family-run business with a furniture store in Bedminster, Bristol.
+Leekes bought Park Furnishers (Bristol) Limited in 2016, a family-run business with a furniture store in Bedminster, Bristol, which now operates from Eastgate Retail Park in the Eastville area of the city.

+In 2024 Leekes opened its newest store on Kingsditch Retail Park in Cheltenham offering furniture, kitchens, bedrooms, home accessories and an in store coffee shop.

 Operations

 Leekes remains a family business with many family members from the fourth generation.
 There are department stores in Wales at Cross Hands and Llantrisant, and a builders' merchant at Tonypandy.
-Stores in England are at Bilston, Hereford and Melksham (Wiltshire), together with showrooms for conservatories and windows at Thornbury (Gloucestershire) and Swindon.
-In addition, the Park Furnishers store in Bedminster continues to trade under its own name.
+Stores in England are at Bilston, Melksham (Wiltshire), and Cheltenham.
+In addition, the Park Furnishers store in Bristol continues to trade under its own name.

-Each Leekes department store is divided into the following departments: Cabinet Furniture, Upholstery, Bedroom Furniture, Kitchen Furniture, Sound and Vision, Kitchen Appliances, Kitchen and Tableware, Home Accessories, Gifts, Fitted Bathrooms, Bathroom Accessories, Fitted Kitchens, Conservatories, Interior Design Studio, Fire Studio, Fitness Equipment & Leisure, DIY, Garden Living, Building Centre, Fitted Carpets, Decorating and Home Textiles.
+The larger Leekes department stores in Llantrisant, Cross Hands and Melksham have departments including Kitchens, Bathrooms, Bedrooms, Furniture including Garden Furniture, Conservatories & Glazing, Home Decor and Lighting, Textiles, Cookware & Tableware, Garden Centre, DIY & Decorating, and a large range of clothing from a number of concessions.

+The smaller stores offer a full range of furniture and home products without the home improvement elements such as DIY, Decorating, Garden Centre, Conservatories and Double Glazing.
+The Bilston store offers bathrooms but the Cheltenham store does not.